The Post-Covid World

 Customer Service: Customer experience goes virtual with conversational AI

-Store closures and physical distancing measures made customer service challenging.
+Store closures and physical distancing measures have made customer service challenging.
 In addition to fulfilling orders and processing sales, many customer support teams have found themselves fielding a drastically higher number of calls from customers with questions about return and cancellation policies, store closures, and more.

 Firms that leverage technology such as conversational artificial intelligence (AI) and cloud-based call centers may find themselves able to navigate the post-Covid-19 world more easily than those reliant on face-to-face interactions — a dichotomy that seems likely to divide the service economy even further in the coming years.